 But being 4 people, we had less chance to all get on that bus than he did.
 So the bus wasn’t an option and it was back to the train.
 Unfortunately, the terrible 3G connection didn’t allow us to verify whether train tickets were available online.

 We started losing hope and the option of staying in Delhi just seemed easier.
 But Daniel, either the most optimistic or the most stubborn one in the group, still insisted on going to Jaipur.
-We decided to take a quick break to charge the one 3G phone which our lives depended on and of course, sell AIESEC to the young Indian student who helped us communicate with the ticketing officers.
+We decided to take a quick break to charge the one 3G phone which our lives depended on and of course, pitch AIESEC to the young Indian student who helped us communicate with the ticketing officers.

 After wandering around India Gate looking for better 3G connection, it just made more sense to head to Old Delhi Railway station and find out in person whether tickets were still available.